gemeofficial/gemeblog/blog/2024-10-16-reencle-vs-geme/index.md

 ## Summary

-Both the Reencle and GEME composters provide excellent solutions for reducing food waste, but they target different user needs:
+Both Reencle and GEME composters provide excellent solutions for reducing food waste, but they target different user needs:

 - The **GEME Composter** excels in capacity, continuous operation, and its ability to handle tougher materials like meat, dairy, and even pet poo and manure.
 It is well-suited for larger families or small businesses like restaurants, inns and hotels, looking for a robust composting methods for sustainable solution.

 - The **Reencle Composter** is better suited for smaller households with less food waste.
 It is more affordable, though it requires more maintenance, such as filter replacements.